The Monaco striker suffered anterior cruciate ligament damage in January but he is recovering well and could return to competitive action before June

 The surgeon who operated on Radamel Falcao believes that the forward could be fit to represent Colombia at this summer's World Cup.

-It initially appeared that the Monaco striker had little hope of travelling to Brazil after suffering anterior cruciate ligament damage in a Coupe de France match in January.
+It initially appeared that the Monaco ace had little hope of travelling to Brazil after suffering anterior cruciate ligament damage in a Coupe de France match in January.

 However, Jose Carlos Noronha says that Falcao is on course to return to action before June.